Latest Soft Skills Insights

 Technical Skills Aren’t Enough

 A successful organization looks different today than it did 20 or 30 years ago.
 Organizations need workers who have mastered the technical skills (the aptitudes, competencies and skills necessary to perform work tasks).
 But they also need workers who have strong soft skills, those hard-to-teach skills that help you overcome the increasingly complex set of challenges.
 Innovation, lightning-fast communication and globalization are but a few of the challenges must of us face at work each day.

 Getting Serious About Soft Skills

 Serious Soft Skills, as the name implies, is dedicated to improving people’s understanding of the role of these soft skills, how they can be enhanced and what you can achieve with them.

 We have been studying these matters in workplaces and in academia, and we have published and presented academic journal papers addressing some aspects of this topics.
 We continue to publish and present, seeking to better understand these areas and to present that information in ways that people can relate and react favorably.
-Look for additional research on soft skills, including a book in late 2017.

 Take a look and tell us what you think.
 If you want our insights, please join our Updates list.

 You also can schedule a free phone evaluation, where we can discuss how we might support your quest for unleashing soft skills for yourself and your organization.

 Dr. Tobin Porterfield and Bob Graham